 Resumes that contain none of the keywords are likely to be rejected without any human review.
 This is why it’s critical to review job listings closely to find out what employers are seeking, and to make your resume match as much as possible.
 It’s also one reason you should tailor your resume for each job you’re seeking.

-Experienced and highly skilled Bank Manager adept in overseeing all aspects of branch performance, the attainment of sales goals, customer service strategies, and operational functionality.
+Experienced and highly skilled Bank Manager adept in overseeing all aspects of branch performance, attaining sales goals, developing customer service strategies, and creating operational functionality.
 Self-motivated and committed to achieving goals by effectively strategizing and following through with appropriate plans of action.

 List your employment history within your bank manager resume here in reverse chronological order – the banks where you’ve worked, where they’re located, your last job title and the years you worked there.
 Then, take it a step further and highlight your achievements.

 In addition to a simple listing of past jobs, your work history should include bullet points under each one specifying what you did at your jobs – your responsibilities, achievements and milestones.
 Be as specific as possible, using facts and figures to describe dollar figures, percentage growth, employees managed and other relevant stats.
 Check out the employment history section on our bank manager resume example.

-- Managed and directed the overall branch activities to reach established revenue goals for growth and profitability.
+- Manage and direct the overall branch activities to reach established revenue goals for growth and profitability.

-- Supported the expansion of existing business and development of new business across all bank product lines.
+- Support the expansion of existing business and development of new business across all bank product lines.

-- Developed relationships with top customers and maintained knowledge of the customer’s banking needs and their service expectations.
+- Develop relationships with top customers and maintain knowledge of the customer’s banking needs and their service expectations.

-- Promoted community relations for the branch through representation in community organizations.
+- Promote community relations for the branch through representation in community organizations.

-- Maintained an up-to-date knowledge of the bank’s product offerings.
+- Maintain an up-to-date knowledge of the bank’s product offerings.

-- Handled all staffing arrangements and ensured that employees were adequately trained and coached on product knowledge and selling techniques.
+- Handle all staffing arrangements and ensure that employees are adequately trained and coached on product knowledge and selling techniques.